 Muhammad Shah had his army build large earthen works and stationed his heavy artillery (the Mughals had to bring big siege guns with them because they lacked nimbler and ultimately more useful field artillery) all around it.
 This made a formidable target for Nader, but unfortunately for the Mughals it was also an irrelevant target—Nader could simply march around it and continue on to Delhi.
 He decided to take a course through a plain to the east of the Mughal camp, reasoning that he would either draw Muhammad Shah out to fight him in the open field or, if Muhammad Shah wouldn’t come out, simply keep marching on to the Mughal capital, and the vast treasures contained therein.

 Considering that the Mughal army may have been 300,000 strong, Karnal could have been a much bigger fight.
 As it was the Mughals lost in the neighborhood of 20,000 men (between 10,000 and 30,000 seems to be the range of estimates), compared to around 1000 lost to the Iranians.
-And while that was less than 10% of the Mughal army, it was enough for their leader.
-Muhammad Shah presented himself before Nader on February 26, and, after what appears to have been a very cordial meeting, surrendered his empire to Nader, who magnanimously settled for becoming its “master” while leaving Muhammad Shah on the throne as his vassal.
+And while that was less than 10% of the Mughal army, it was enough for their leader to call it quits.
+Muhammad Shah presented himself before Nader on February 26, and, after what appears to have been a very cordial meeting, surrendered his empire to the Iranian ruler, who magnanimously settled for becoming its “master” while leaving Muhammad Shah on the throne as his vassal.
 Still, Nader refused to allow the Mughal army to leave its encampment, and gradually it ran out of supplies and people began to starve.
 On March 7, Nader forced Muhammad Shah to pay him a massive tribute, then he disbanded the Mughal army after confiscating its artillery pieces and its officers.